Car classification: United States

-In the United States, since 2010 the Insurance Institute for Highway Safety uses a scheme it has developed that takes into account a combination of both vehicle footprint (length times width) and weight.
+In the United States, since 2010 the Insurance Institute for Highway Safety has used a formula it developed that takes into account a combination of both vehicle footprint (length times width) and weight.

 The United States National Highway Traffic Safety Administration (NHTSA) separates vehicles into classes by the curb weight of the vehicle with standard equipment including the maximum capacity of fuel, oil, coolant, and air conditioning, if so equipped.

-The United States Federal Highway Administration has developed a classification scheme used for automatically calculating road use tolls.
+The United States Federal Highway Administration has developed a classification system used for automatically calculating road use tolls.
 There are two broad categories depending on whether the vehicle carries passengers or commodities.
-Vehicles that carry commodities are further subdivided by number of axles and number of units, including both power and trailer units.
+Vehicles that carry commodities are further subdivided by the number of axles and number of units, including both power and trailer units.

-The United States Environmental Protection Agency (US EPA) has developed a classification scheme used to compare fuel economy among similar vehicles.
+The United States Environmental Protection Agency (US EPA) has developed a classification system used to compare fuel economy among similar vehicles.
 Passenger vehicles are classified based on a vehicle's total interior passenger and cargo volumes.
-Trucks are classified based upon their gross vehicle weight rating (GVWR).
-Heavy-duty vehicles are not included within the EPA scheme.
+Trucks are classified based on their gross vehicle weight rating (GVWR).
+Heavy-duty vehicles are not included in the EPA scheme.

 Certain cities in the United States in the 1920s chose to exempt electric-powered vehicles because officials believed those vehicles did not cause "substantial wear upon the pavements".

 North American market segments

 Several other segment descriptions, listed below, are used in North America.
 Cars from these segments may also be sold in other countries.
-However, usage of the terms is mostly specific to within North America.
+However, the usage of the terms is mostly specific to North America.